Babzyadamu/Prediction-Using-Supervised-ML-Python-/README.md

 ![](Predictive_Analytics.jpg)

 ## Introduction
-This is a GRIP task analysis that requires use of python to carry out Prediction using Supervised ML of the given data.
+This is a GRIP task analysis that requires use of python to carry out prediction using Supervised ML of the given data.
 In this task, A prediction of the percentage of marks that a student is expected to score based upon the number of hours they studied.

 ## Problem Statement
 The aim of this analysis is to answer the following business related questions: